Djokovic–Federer rivalry: ATP Year-end ranking timeline by age

+On 23 September 2022, Federer retired from professional tennis at the 2022 Laver Cup.
+He played this last ATP event with protected ranking 9, however he was last ranked 97 at the starting week of 2022 Wimbledon in the ATP rankings.

 Career evolution

 Federer and Djokovic were born about six years apart.
 Federer's birthday is 8 August 1981, while Djokovic's is 22 May 1987.
 A different viewpoint of their career evolution is offered by taking the season they entered with an age of 17 as starting point.
 For instance, in 2004 Federer started the season being 22 years old.
 At the end of that season, he accumulated a total of four Grand Slam titles and 22 singles titles, with a year-end ranking of 1.
 By comparison, Djokovic finished the 2010 season also aged 23 years old, having won a total of 1 grand slam title and 18 total singles titles, with a year-end ranking of 3.
 Federer played his last singles match in 2021.